dystechnic/NSD-Dalek/README.md

 ## The Dalek body

-The Actual Dalek is build from plan I purchased on the project dalek forum.
-These are realy detailed and made building anlot easier for me.
+The Actual Dalek is build from plans I purchased on the project dalek forum.
+These are realy detailed and made building a lot easier for me.
+I decided to go for a 2/5 scale Dalek.
+So every inch on the plan (The plans are for a life size Dalek and are in inches) translates to 1cm.
+The advantage of this scale is that the hemmies on the skirt are roughly the size of pingpong balls.<br /><br />
 I started with the skirt.
-I made the pannels from plywood and glued them together.
-And after a trip to the "Action" to get some pingpong balls and some paint at the hardware store the skirt looks like this:
+I made the panels from plywood and glued them together.
+And after a trip to the "Action" to get some pingpong balls and some paint at the hardware store the skirt looked like this:

 <img src="/images/skirt_1.jpg" width="30%"></img> <img src="/images/skirt_2.jpg" width="30%"></img> <img src="/images/skirt_3.jpg" width="30%"></img>

-In the sametime I was building the skirt I was finishing the build of a new 3D printer with a build volume of40x40x40 cm.
+While I was building the skirt I was also finishing the build of a new 3D printer with a build volume of 40x40x40 cm.
+Big enough to print parts of the Dalek.
 So I decided to print the rest of the Dalek.<br />
-One of the Project Dalek forum moderators, Audry2, created a scale Renegade Dalek kit wich can be downloaded from the forum.
+One of the Project Dalek forum moderators, Audry2, created a scale Renegade Dalek kit which can be downloaded from the forum.
 I found an other version from the same author on thingiverse [thing 369866](https://www.thingiverse.com/thing:369866).<br />
 I used this version to print the rest of my Dalek.<br />
 After some test prints I found that if I resized the parts 385% they where at the same scale as the skirt I build before. <br />